okawo80085/lose/README.md

 `LOSE.iterItems` list of X group names and list of Y group names, default is `None`, required to be user defined for `LOSE.generator()` to work.

-`LOSE.iterOutput` list of X output names and list of Y output names, default is `None`, required to be user defined for `LOSE.generator()` to work.
+`LOSE.iterOutput` list of X output names and list of Y output names for `LOSE.iterItems` to be mapped to, default is `None`, required to be user defined for `LOSE.generator()` to work.

 `LOSE.shuffle` bool that enables shuffling of the data, default is `False`, shuffling is affected by `LOSE.limit` and `LOSE.batch_size`.